AnubhaT-code/tanubha20--Pclub-Game_of_Blocks-/ASSIGNMENT_2/README.md

+//I am still working on this code to complete it.
 A smart contract called MetaCoin, implements :-
 1.A basic token which the accounts can give to each other with the sendCoin(...) function 2.See their balance with the getBalance function.
 I tried to make a smart contract extending the functionality of the MetaCoin to provide functionality